AppliedMathWiki/site/docs/index.md

 ## How it Works

-We adopt a commons-based peer production[^1] approach whereby anybody with interest in optimization can contribute.

 Users: Search for algorithms / models in search bar above.

 Contributors: Anyone can submit edits / additions via Github.[^2]